Five ways to support children’s mental health

 • Make a ‘Top Times’ scrapbook.
 Help your child to create a scrapbook of memories, with printed out photos, drawn pictures, saved tickets and other bits and pieces stuck in to help them remember.
 These don’t have to mark occasions; they can capture smaller moments of joy, like throwing a ball for a dog or seeing a rainbow.

 Once you’ve built a collection of pages (and maybe several scrapbooks), you can enjoy looking through them together.

 • Create a gratitude jar.
 Another way to take in the good stuff is to write down a little note when something’s gone well and keep it in a jar or box.
 Younger children may prefer telling you what to write so you can record the experiences for them.
 As they get older, they may want to write their own notes.

-You can encourage them by modelling the behaviour yourself (it may even boost your mood too!).
-The great thing about a gratitude jar is you can revisit it on days when you need a little boost.
-Perfect for a cosy winter night treat, when you can just sit together and read some of the things you’ve been grateful for.
+You can encourage them by doing this alongside them.
+The great thing about a gratitude jar is you can revisit it on days when you need a little boost to remind everyone of the things you’ve been grateful for.